Intellectual Property Overview

 REPRESENTATION NOTE FOR OUT-OF-STATE CLIENTS

-Because most copyright and trademark issues are based on U.S. federal law, I am able to represent clients with intellectual property needs throughout the United States and worldwide, in addition to locally.
+Because most copyright, trademark, and patent issues are based on U.S. federal law, I am able to represent clients with intellectual property needs throughout the United States and worldwide, in addition to locally.

 OVERVIEW: WHAT IS INTELLECTUAL PROPERTY?